fluxsauce/fluxsauce/README.md

 # Jon Peck

-Hi, I'm a senior software engineer, manager and mentoring educator with on-site and remote team experience.
+Hi, I'm a senior software architect, manager and mentoring educator with on-site and remote team experience.

 I specialize in high performance site and application architecture, optimization, deployment and troubleshooting.